Return From Winter Break With Success

 • Taking a moment to breathe with an ice-cold midday Dr. Pepper

-• Watching low stake game shows where everyone is nice to each other
+• Watching stake game shows where everyone is friendly to each other

 • Reframing negative thoughts as they arise

-Take the time to figure out which self-care strategies help you to be the best version of yourself and create the time to make it happen.
+Take the time to determine which self-care strategies help you be the best version of yourself and create the time to implement them.
 Listen to your body and speak kindly to yourself.
-If you are struggling, seek professional assistance or speak to someone about your concerns.`
+If you are struggling, seek professional assistance or talk to someone about your concerns.

 Take care of yourself so you can better take care of everyone else.